 “Today, we don’t need good laws to restrain bad people.
 We desperately need good people to restrain bad laws”

-Co-operative credit societies enjoy the deduction u/s 80P in respect of the whole of their income attributable to banking business.
+Co-operative credit societies enjoy the deduction under section 80P in respect of the whole of their income attributable to banking business.
 However, the term ‘income attributable to banking business’ has become a vexed term, especially in light of recent judicial developments on the subject matter.
 Recently, IT department has started denying the benefit of section 80P against the income in the form of interest on investments earned by the co-operative societies in general.
 Is it correct approach?

 A co-op. credit society, though not a co-operative Bank, but its nature of business is coupled with banking with its members, as it accepts deposits from and lends the same to its members.
 To meet any eventuality, the assessee society is required to maintain some liquid funds.
 That is why, generally, credit societies used to invest in fixed deposits.
 Furthermore, in many cases, credit societies maintain overdraft facility with nationalized banks’ to augment its day to day business needs.
 Furthermore, to some extent, the deposits are also required to be kept, out of operational funds, as per extant legislative requirements.
 Naturally, this entire activity and income arising there from is nothing but attributable to business of banking.